-The Impose Amount represents the total collection authority for the application and the Use Amount represents the total Use Authority for the application.
-Differences between the Impose Amount and Use Amount for a specific application are because, in certain applications, an impose only amount was included in one application with a Use Amount in a different application(s).
-Use Authority of Application No. 96-02-U-02-BUR of \$27,829,178 is included in the Impose Authority of Application No. 94-01-C-03-BUR.
+The Impose Amount represents the total Collection Authority for the application and the Use Amount represents the total Use Authority for the application.
+Differences between the Impose Amount and Use Amount for a specific application are because, in certain applications, an Impose Only amount was included in one application with the corresponding Use Amount being included in a different application(s).
+Use Authority of Application No. 96-02-U-02-BUR of \$27,829,178 is included in the Collection Authority of Application No. 94-01-C-03-BUR.
+Additionally, \$2,860,931 and \$11,658,380 of the Use Authority of Application Nos.
+09-09-C-03-BUR and 09-10-C-03-BUR, respectively, are included in the Collection Authority of Application No. 06-07-C-09-BUR.